bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_OCSRigidSupport/Documentation.md

-Properties of rigid catenary support used in railway overhead contact System.
+Properties of rigid catenary support used in railway overhead contact system.